dew-uff/julynter/README.md

 ### Linting list does not update

 Sometimes Julynter does not update the linting list after an action.
+For instance, after updating the title, Julynter keeps the previous lint.

+Sometimes Julynter updates before properly detecting the execution of a cell.
+It usually occurs when the cell throws an exception.

-If it occurs, click on the notebook name in the Julynter tab to force a reload.
+If either of these things occur, click on the notebook name in the Julynter tab to force a reload.

 ### External and global options are not recognized